OrchardCMS/OrchardDoc/Documentation/Orchard-module-loader-and-dynamic-compilation.markdown

 The dynamic module loader should be useless when deploying a website in production, as a production enviroment it should not be able to install and load module dynamically.
-But another important reason why it should be disabled is that it creates a lot of `FileSystenWatcher` instances to detect changes on the modules.
+But another important reason why it should be disabled is that it creates a lot of `FileSystemWatcher` instances to detect changes on the modules.

 To disable the module, rename the file `\Config\Sample.HostComponents.config` to `\Config\HostComponents.config`, then check the content is: